Katherine Freese

 Katherine Freese (born 8 February 1957) is a theoretical astrophysicist.
-She is currently a professor of physics at the University of Texas at Austin, where she holds the Jeff and Gail Kodosky Endowed Chair in Physics.
+She is currently a professor and Director of the Weinberg Institute for Theoretical Physics at the University of Texas at Austin, where she holds the Jeff and Gail Kodosky Endowed Chair in Physics.
 She is known for her work in theoretical cosmology at the interface of particle physics and astrophysics.

 Education and academic career

 Freese received her BA from Princeton University, one of the first women to major in physics at Princeton.
 She obtained her MA from Columbia University, and her PhD at the University of Chicago from advisor David Schramm.
 After postdoctoral fellowships at Harvard University, at the Kavli Institute for Theoretical Physics at University of California, Santa Barbara, and as a Presidential Fellow at the University of California, Berkeley, she became an assistant professor at MIT.
 She moved to the University of Michigan in Ann Arbor, where she was the George E. Uhlenbeck Professor of Physics.
 Freese has worked as the associate director of the Michigan Center for Theoretical Physics.
 In September 2014, she assumed the position of director of Nordita, the Nordic Institute for Theoretical Physics, in Stockholm, and holds a position as visiting professor of physics at Stockholm University.
 In 2019, Freese moved to the University of Texas at Austin, where she holds the Jeff and Gail Kodosky Endowed Chair in Physics.